rackerlabs/support-how-to/content/dedicated-hosting/manage-dns-records-in-the-myrackspace-portal.md

 product_url: dedicated-hosting
 ---

-This article explains how to create and manage DNS zones and records within the MyRackspace portal and covers the following topics:
+This article explains how to create and manage Domain Name System (DNS) zones and records within the MyRackspace Portal and covers the following topics:
-*    Create and delete DNS zones
+*    Create and delete DNS zones.
-*    Modify zone TTL settings
+*    Modify zone Time to Live (TTL) settings.
-*    Create and modify subdomains
+*    Create and modify subdomains.
-*    Import and export DNS zones
+*    Import and export DNS zones.
-*    Create, modify, and remove DNS records
+*    Create, modify, and remove DNS records.

 ### Access DNS settings